-Ragel is a software development tool which allows the user to embed actions into regular expressions without disrupting the regular expression syntax.
-Consequently, one can specify an entire parser using a single regular experssion.
+Ragel is a software development tool which allows user actions to be embedded into the transitions of a regular expression's corresponding state machine, eliminating the need to switch from the regular expression engine and user code execution environment and back again.
+As a result, expressions can be maximally continuous.
+One is free to specify an entire parser using a single regular expression.
 The single-expression model affords concise and elegant descriptions of languages and the generation of very simple, fast and robust code.
 Ragel compiles finite state machines from a high level regular language notation to executable C, C++, Objective-C or D.

 In addition to building state machines from regular expressions, Ragel allows the programmer to directly specify state machines with state charts.
-These two notations may also be freely combined.
-There are facilities for controlling nondeterminism in the resulting machines and building scanners using the longest-match paradigm.
-Ragel can produce code that runs as fast as manually constructed machines.
+These two notations may be freely combined.
+There are also facilities for controlling nondeterminism in the resulting machines and building scanners using patterns that themselves have embedded actions.
+Ragel can produce code that is small and runs very fast.
 Ragel can handle integer-sized alphabets and can compile very large state machines.